Pulseq Sequence Interpreter#

 Instance of an unrolled sequence object which contains a list of numpy arrays with the block-wise calculated sample points in correct spectrum card order (Fortran).

 The list of unrolled sequence arrays is returned as uint16 values which contain a digital signal encoded by 15th bit.
 Only the RF channel does not contain a digital signal.
-In addition, the adc and unblanking signals are returned as list of numpy arrays in the unrolled sequence instance.
+In addition, all receive events are described and returned in a list within the unrolled sequence object.

 - Return type: